-The course in Cuernavaca (Mexico) is given in Spanish.
+The courses in Cuernavaca (Mexico) and La Habana (Cuba) are given in Spanish.

 Participants

 A total of 129 different nationalities and over 20 different professions have been represented in H.E.L.P. courses.

 The course is intended first and foremost for health professionals: doctors, nurses, nutritionists, environmental health engineers, epidemiologists, public health officers and water and environment engineers.